-The following Board committees oversee our program to identify and respond to the risks of forced and child labour in our supply chains, and assess such efforts:
+The following Board committees oversee our program to identify and respond to the risks of forced and child labour in our business and supply chains, and assess such efforts:

-The Corporate Governance Committee of the Board (the "CGC") is responsible for oversight of our corporate purpose and our ESG strategy, including supply chain labour issues, and disclosure.
-This includes the integration of ESG within our company strategy and monitoring the implementation of ESG programs, goals and key initiatives.
-Moreover, it is responsible for our governance practices and policies, including those concerning business conduct, ethics, and disclosure.
-In 2023, management presented to the CGC about the potential risks of forced and child labour in the company's supply chains, and gave an overview of the requirements of the Act.
+The Corporate Governance Committee of the Board (the "CGC") is responsible for oversight of our ESG strategy, including supply chain labour issues, and disclosure.
+This includes the integration of ESG within our company strategy and monitoring the implementation of related programs, goals and key initiatives.
+Moreover, it is responsible for our governance practices and policies, including those concerning business conduct, ethics and disclosure.
+In 2024, management completed a review of the potential risks of forced and child labour in the company's supply chains, and found that processes in place are sufficient to prevent such risks.